sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 - mclagsyncd

 ### 3.3.1 MCLAG Management-framework transformer
-KLISH and Click handling of MCLAG configurations should now be aware of EVPN Ethernet-Segment configurations and throw appropriate errors in order to achieve mutual-exclusion between EVPN Multihoming and MCLAG features.
+Configuration handling of MCLAG should now be aware of EVPN Ethernet-Segment configurations and throw appropriate errors in order to achieve mutual-exclusion between EVPN Multihoming and MCLAG features.
 OpenConfig evpn yang is imported into SONiC and ethernet-segment URIs are implemented.
 OpenConfig LACP yang already has system-id-mac configuration and it will be implemented.
 OpenConfig evpn yang will be extended for global non-standard parameter configurations (e.g. MAC/ARP hold-timer, etc.)